498101725/vuex-observable-actions/README.md

 # vuex-observable-actions

-This is a vuex plugin that allows you to write actions with experience of redux-observerble, where you can manage side effects in a clean way.
+This is a vuex plugin that allows you to write actions with experience of redux-observerble, where you can manage side effects in rxjs paradigm.

 ## Installation